ichibrosan/multiware-framework-and-vpa/README.md

 to be deleted in their time, with their associated data.

 One excellent development has been the use of the __FILE__ macro to locate the development environment during runtime.
-Placing the developmnent environment in the USERDIR ( $HOME/public_html/fw ) works very well because folders in the development environment are within the usable web server data, both for HTML and CGI access.
+Placing the development environment in the USERDIR ( $HOME/public_html/fw ) works very well because folders in the development environment are within the usable web server data, both for HTML and CGI access.